kalyssao/kalyssao/README.md

 👩🏾‍💻 Technologies & Tools: Python (Flask, TensorFlow), JavaScript (React, Express), Git, AWS, MongoDB, PostgreSQL

 - 🔭 I’m currently working on an Amazon review sentiment analysis application
-- 📖 I’m currently reading When - The Science of Perfect Timing by Daniel Pink
+- 📖 I’m currently reading Mastery by George Leonard
 - 🙇🏾‍♀️ I’m looking for help with figuring out the meaning of life
 - ⚡ Fun fact: I'm pretty obsessed with health & fitness - and I'd like to believe I'd be a gamer if I had a console